Screenshots may differ slightly depending on software version.

 Also look at the Coefficients estimates.

 Notice the huge VIF (variance inflation factor) values.
 A value of 1 is ideal (orthogonal), but a VIF below 10 is generally accepted.
 A VIF above 1000, such as factor B (GNP), indicates severe multicollinearity in the model coefficients (That’s bad!).
-In the follow-up tutorial (Part 2) based on this same Longley data, we delve more into this and other statistics generated by Design-Expert for purposes of design evaluation.
+In the follow-up tutorial (Part 2) based on this same Longley data, we delve more into this and other statistics generated by Stat-Ease for purposes of design evaluation.
 For now, right-click any VIF result to access context-sensitive Help, or go to Help on the main menu and search on this statistic.
 You will find some details there.

 Press Model again.
 Double-click A-Prices to remove the “” (model) designation and exclude the term.